Chapter 19: The Tragedy at Ong Thanh 062025

 but good things to say to him on each visit.
 As this meeting on the

-sixteenth was breaking up, Coleman's aid handed him a silver star to pin
+sixteenth was breaking up, Coleman's aide handed him a silver star to

-There was other tensions affecting senior command in the First
+Other tensions were affecting senior command in the First

 Infantry Division at this time.
 Coleman and Newman were well aware of